Cate-Mukima/GitHubCloneProject/README.md

-This is the description of my repo modification in main branch modification in feature-greeting branch
+This is the description of my repo
+"modification in main branch."
+"modification in feature-greeting branch."